Edelbrock Announces 2007 Vic and Nancy Edelbrock

 Justin Moreta, an Eagle Scout and volunteer who works with mentally handicapped and autistic children, has already proven he has an uncommon dedication for a high school senior.
 Justin is a hard working student who will attend UTI with the goal of graduating at the head of his class.

 Vic Edelbrock, Chairman and CEO of Edelbrock Corporation, commented "Now in its fifth year, this scholarship supports our local high schools and these future automotive technicians.
 The excitement level for this industry and the love of the automobile will be carried on in America by the efforts of young enthusiasts.
 It's really great to see these students recognize the value of working in the automotive industry.
 This is the next generation that will drive the passion for generations ahead and Edelbrock is proud to support them."

-Founded in 1938, Torrance-based Edelbrock Corp. is recognized as one of the nation's premier designers, manufacturers and distributors of performance replacement parts for the automotive and motorcycle after markets.
+Founded in 1938, Torrance-based Edelbrock, LLC is recognized as one of the nation's premier designers, manufacturers and distributors of performance replacement parts for the automotive and motorcycle after markets.
 For more information please visit us at www.edelbrock.com